 That night we go out for drinks with Amy, Becca, and Nicole for Amy’s birthday.

-Back at my apartment, I put on my robe and try to distract myself by drinking sauvignon blanc and watching Netflix.
+Back at my apartment, I put on my robe and try to distract myself by drinking Sauvignon Blanc and watching Netflix.
 Every option seems worse than the one before.
-I could watch something familiar, like Parks and Rec, but I’ve out grown it.
+I could watch something familiar, like Parks and Rec, but I’ve outgrown it.
 On the other hand, watching something new could feel like starting a new relationship.
-Could I trust it to bring all those feelings of comfort that Parks and Rec provides?
+Could I trust it to bring all those feelings of comfort that Parks and Rec provided?
 I don’t trust TV shows anymore.
 I opt for staring at the rotating screen savers provided by Google drones.

 “It’s not his fault.
 I prefer being an independent woman, and I’m proud of that,” I say to my cat as he crosses in front of the TV.

 I rummage through my dresser, looking for the charcoal face mask my aunt got me three Christmases ago.
 I put the mask on and feel compelled to top the night off with a soothing bath.
 To prepare, I clean the bathroom, open another bottle of wine and start an Enya album from 1995.
 Digging through my cabinet, I realize I ran out of bubble bath, or, maybe, I have never owned bubble bath.

 I walked down the block to CVS, still wearing my robe and mask.